 Peter G. Klein

 Klein's research focuses on the economics of organization, entrepreneurship, and strategic management, with applications to diversification, innovation, food and agriculture, public policy, and economic growth.
 He is author or editor of five books and over seventy-five articles, chapters, and reviews.
 His work has appeared in the Strategic Entrepreneurship Journal, Rand Journal of Economics, Organization Science, Journal of Law, Economics, and Organization, Sloan Management Review, Journal of Management, Journal of Industrial Economics, Journal of Management Studies, Managerial and Decision Economics, Strategic Organization, and other professional and practitioner outlets.
-He is an Associate Editor of the Academy of Management Perspectives, an Associate Editor of the Independent Review, and sits on the Editorial Boards of seven other academic journals.
+He is an Associate Editor of the Academy of Management Perspectives, an Associate Editor of the Independent Review, and sits on the Editorial Boards of eight other academic journals.
 (Click here for his CV.)

 Recent courses include PhD courses in Entrepreneurship, the Economics of Institutions and Organizations, and Austrian Economics; MBA and MS courses in Business Economics, Change Management, and Network Economics; and undergraduate courses in Business Strategy and Managerial Economics.